 Figure 5.
-Cracks (Blue) and delaminations (Red) in 3ptB samples
+Cracks (Blue circles) and delaminations (Red circles) in 3ptB samples

 Energy levels in Fatigue 3 points bending behaviour comparison

 The higher strain energy storage levels (24% differences to 35%) of PEEK against tough epoxies are mainly due to toughness.
 The independence of the strain energy storage level from the thicknesses is a nice finding but is not sufficient to design reliable structures.
 Fatigue has to be performed in order to see, under high strain level, how epoxies and PEEK behaves in a structural environment.
 Composite safety factor of carbon/epoxy structure for aerospace uses are up to 1.5.
 Thus at 50% of the ultimate strength, the epoxy structure should not take any damage under fatigue.
 Pushing this level to 75% allows the identification of damage propagations and comparison of such events for both PEEK and epoxy structures.
 As shown in figure 6, degradations could be seen in both structures but as very different levels.
 When the epoxy starts to crack and loose proportionally all its mechanical strength (Ultimate load, stiffness: 10% looses, strain energy rate 15%, hysteresis), the PEEK still is damaged but without brutal loses.
 Indeed the stiffness remains stable or even increase (up to 4%) because of hardening processes.
 The hysteresis of the PEEK also drafts by half due to plastic relaxation but the strain energy storage remain almost stable.
 Under loads, the safety factor of 1.5 is actually not appropriate for PEEK.
 And should or can be increase by 20%.